Meena-Mani/SECOM_class_imbalance/README.md

   6.	some columns have constant values

 ### Objective
-The SECOM dataset presents two problems: working with skewed data and feature selection.
+The SECOM dataset presents us with two problems: (i) working with skewed data and (ii) feature selection.
 The main focus for this analysis will be the class imbalance issue and the ability to successfully predict fails.
 Strategies used in fraud/anomaly detection/rare disease diagnosis will be useful here.
 A secondary objective will be feature reduction.
 (In some to the literature pertaining to the SECOM dataset, this was the primary goal <a href="#ref1">[1]</a>.)
 A streamlined feature set can not only lead to better prediction accuracy and data understanding but also save manufacturing resources.